NetheriteBlockXI/NetheriteBlockXI/readme.md

-About Me
+### About Me

-Username: NetheriteBlockXI
+**Username:** NetheriteBlockXI

-Interests: Coding and game development
+**Interests:** Coding, game development, and creative problem-solving.

-Orientation: Straight
+**Orientation:** Straight

-Favorite Game: Decaying Winter
+**Favorite Game:** *Decaying Winter* - A survival game that captures my attention with its complex mechanics and immersive gameplay.

-Fun Facts:
+#### Fun Facts:
-I'm passionate about exploring new coding challenges and expanding my programming skills.
+- I have a strong passion for tackling new coding challenges, always seeking to expand my programming skills and knowledge.
-I have a liking for survival games and complex game mechanics, especially in Decaying Winter.
+- My interests lie in survival games, particularly those with intricate mechanics that push the boundaries of gameplay.

-Things I Dislike:
+#### Things I Dislike:
-🧅 Onions
+- 🧅 Onions
-🍅 Tomatoes
+- 🍅 Tomatoes

-Feel free to explore my repositories and projects, and don't hesitate to reach out if you'd like to collaborate or discuss coding ideas!
+Feel free to explore my repositories and projects!
+I'm always open to collaboration or discussions about coding ideas.
+Don’t hesitate to reach out!

-AKA: Zig, 3xp (or _3xp), xenon, void
+**Also Known As:** Zig, 3xp (or _3xp), xenon, void